djplaner/blog/docs/2013/05/22/im-helping-to-organise-a-conference-sort-of/index.md

 ---
-title: "I&#039;m helping to organise a conference - sort of"
+title: I'm helping to organise a conference - sort of
 date: 2013-05-22 11:04:37+10:00
 categories: ['edu8719']
 type: post